 OrionW

-Recognising its potential in various use cases, particularly as an alternative to mobile connectivity in underserved and remote areas, the International Telecommunications Union (ITU) is looking to allocate certain frequency bands for direct connectivity between satellites and mobile phones or D2D service, possibly at WRC-27.
+Recognising its potential in various use cases, particularly as an alternative to mobile connectivity in underserved and remote areas, the International Telecommunications Union (ITU) is looking to allocate certain frequency bands for direct connectivity between satellites and mobile phones or Direct-to-Device (D2D) service, possibly at WRC-27.

 However, developing and implementing the necessary regulations for D2D is faced with various issues and challenges, given its unique service proposition: a direct link between satellites and mobile phones.